seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 instrument of honor again into his native quarter,
 be magnanimous in the enterprise and go on; I will
 grace the attempt for a worthy exploit: if you
 speed well in it, the duke shall both speak of it.
+and extend to you what further becomes his
+greatness, even to the utmost syllable of your
+worthiness.

 **PAROLLES**
 By the hand of a soldier, I will undertake it.